NatuurkundePracticumAmsterdam/ecpc/docs/mvc.md

 cart = []

 item = "Dune by Frank Herbert"
-# check that item is still available
+# ... some code to check that item is still available
+# add item to cart
 cart.append(item)

 item = "Eon by Greg Bear"
-# check that item is still available
+# ... some code to check that item is still available
+# add item to cart
 cart.append(item)

 item = "The Hunger Games by Suzanne Collins"
-# check that item is still available
+# ... some code to check that item is still available
+# add item to cart
 cart.append(item)

 # removing an item
 item = "Eon by Greg Bear"
-# check that item is actually in cart
+# ... some code to check that item is actually in cart
 cart.remove(item)

 for item in cart: